 Under Polish law, legal title to real estate can generally be identified from the entries in the land and mortgage registers maintained by the relevant district court.
 Again, this is subject to various exceptions, for example in relation to certain mandatory easements or encumbrances such as rights of way.
 Registration of transfer of title is compulsory.
 However, it should be noted that, under Polish law, the transfer of ownership rights occurs upon the execution of the sale and purchase deed.

-The acquisition of a perpetual usufruct right becomes effective when it is registered and mortgages must also be registered.
+The acquisition of a perpetual usufruct right becomes effective when it is registered, and mortgages must also be registered.
 The content of land and mortgage registers is conclusive on matters of legal title.

 The legal interests of third parties, such as lease hold interests, easements, and pre-emption rights, can also be registered in the land and mortgage register, although this is not mandatory.
-When registered, these interests become binding on any party acquiring the property, so registration is recommended to prevent any claim that the buyer was unaware of such interests.
+When registered, these interests become binding on any party acquiring the property.
+Registration is therefore recommended to prevent the buyer from claiming that he was unaware of the existence of such interests.